T776 form: Report your rental income and expenses easily

 - terminal loss

-What expenses can I deduct for a rental property income business?
+What expenses can I deduct from my rental property income?

 Can I claim expenses incurred on work on an immovable object in Quebec?